HONOUR

 Have your say

 Join the growing movement to stop the Treaty Principles Bill.
-Fill out the form to send an email to your local MP encouraging them to vote NO!
+Fill out the form to send an email to your local MP encouraging them to vote NO at the second reading!

 If you don't know your electorate, you can find it here: Vote NZ